-Indeed, chocolate mint leaves make an incredibly unique dessert.
-I love serving them to guests – everyone raves about them.
-But I also like making them just for my husband and myself.
+Indeed, this is an incredibly unique dessert.
+I love serving it to guests – everyone raves about them.
+But I also like making this tasty dessert just for my husband and myself.

-As you might have already guessed, chocolate mint leaves are mostly for grownups – kids tend to be less appreciative of the natural mint flavor and texture.
-They do love chocolate craspberry cups, though. 🙂
+As you might have already guessed, chocolate mint leaves are mostly for grownups.
+Kids tend to be less appreciative of the natural mint flavor and texture.
+They do love chocolate raspberry cups, though. 🙂

 Can I store leftovers?